th3error/Pharmacies-e-commerce/README.md

 - adjust your .env file and add database connection details
 - run `composer install` (I'm using v2.3.7) to download all dependencies
 - run `php artisan migrate` to create the tables and foreign keys
-- run `php artisan php artisan db:seed` This should run all seeders in order (can take a while)
+- run `php artisan db:seed` This should run all seeders in order (can take a while)
 - run `php artisan serve` to start testing the APIs